Professionally, I am a software engineer and musician.

 is the best way to reach me, as I'm not really on social media.

-I hold a bachelor's degree in Computer Science from Harvard, a masters degree in early music (Renaissance and Baroque lute) from the Eastman School of Music (where I studied with Paul O'Dette), and am a Paul and Daisy Soros Fellow.
+I hold a bachelor's degree in Computer Science from Harvard University, a masters degree in early music (Renaissance and Baroque lute) from the Eastman School of Music (where I studied with Paul O'Dette), and am a Paul and Daisy Soros Fellow.

 Here is a picture of me looking very serious or possibly grumpy (I promise I was actually having a very nice time!) while playing the theorbo: